Mohamed-Elsogher/Lyrics_Web/README.md

-# Lyrics Web This was My first Project
+# Lyrics Web This was My first Project ever
 the project is very simple and easy but it was the first step This project is currently under development, and will continue to improve inshalla